linwoodc3/linwoodc3.github.io/_drafts/2017-05-17-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 <br><br>
 ## [`gdeltPyR`](https://github.com/linwoodc3/gdeltPyR):  A Python Client to Access GDELT data

 [`gdeltPyR`](https://github.com/linwoodc3/gdeltPyR) is a simple, user-friendly interface to GDELT.
 If you know basic command line syntax, Python, and `pandas`, you will be right at home.
 To install, [see the installation requirements on the github project page](https://github.com/linwoodc3/gdeltPyR/blob/master/examples/gdeltPyR_basic_use.md#installation).
-But, install is simple; just hit `pip install gdelt` and you should be good to go!
+Or, skip all the reading and just `pip install gdelt`!

-You may be asking "Linwood, why did you pick Marawi?"
-As you can see from the date on the top of this blog,I started writing this in mid-to-late May.
-Let me stop you right there (if you're thinking it).
-No; GDELT can't predict the future.
-I basically kept checking the [Wikipedia Current Events page](https://en.wikipedia.org/wiki/Portal:Current_events) until something worthwhile came up.
+You may be asking "Linwood, why did you pick Marawi for this [`gdeltPyR`](https://github.com/linwoodc3/gdeltPyR) demo?"
+As you can see from the date on the top of this blog, I started writing in mid-to-late May.
+If this thought came into your mind, stop.
+No!
+GDELT can't predict the future.
+I needed a good event so kept checking the [Wikipedia Current Events page](https://en.wikipedia.org/wiki/Portal:Current_events) until something worthwhile came up.
 I started with the [Manchester Arena bombing event](https://en.wikipedia.org/wiki/2017_Manchester_Arena_bombing) (which also works for this demonstration), but wanted to go with something less controversial.
 The next day, [Marawi popped up in the Current Events tab and I went with that](https://en.wikipedia.org/wiki/Portal:Current_events/2017_May_23).
-The major takeaway here is, we need to pull GDELT data for 23 May 2017.
-The Manchester data will be in here as well so feel free to experiment.
+The major takeaway here is, we need to pull GDELT data for 23 May 2017, the day the event started.
+The Manchester data will be in here as well so feel free to experiment (for Manchester, pull 22-23 May).

 The first step to any data science project in Python is the import section.
 Let's get everything we need in this block of code: